h08model/H08/README.md

+**NOTE: The latest manuals and data are available at the manual and the data folders.**

 # About H08 v24 development
 This GitHub repository is mainly used for those who want to join and contribute to the development of H08.